justinbodnar/blackjack-ai/README.md

 The win percentage for this model, tested over 10,000 games, is **52.42%**.

-# Second Blackjack model - data set level 2
+# Second Blackjack model - Dataset Level 2

 This model builds upon the previous techniques by including the dealer's face-up card in the dataset.